F.A.Q.

 Temma therefore offers an environment that allows you to quickly develop your websites, offering an efficient framework, without adding unnecessary complexity.

-Its goal was to set up a lightweight framework, which facilitates the work of developers without requiring long or painful learning, and which allows to clearly separate the development work from that of HTML / CSS integration.
+Its goal was to set up a lightweight but fully functional framework, which facilitates the work of developers without requiring long or painful learning, and which allows to clearly separate the development work from that of HTML / CSS integration.

 Initially, Temma meant "TEMplate MAnager", which clearly showed that the primary goal was to facilitate management between business code and templates.
 Since then, the framework has grown and offers a true MVC environment.